TolikPylypchuk/KeyboardSwitch/docs/_v3_0/03-settings-app..md

 - Character mappings: contains the settings which tell Keyboard Switch how to transform characters between layouts
 - Preferences: contains other settings
-- Converter: lets you manually convert text between arbitrary layouts
+- Converter: lets you manually convert text between arbitrary custom layouts
 - Converter settings: contains the list of custom layouts for the converter
 - Sandbox: lets you play around with switching the text
 - About: contains info about the app